Getting out of bed or calling out: why children do it

 Sometimes children call out or get out of bed because they genuinely need attention.
 For example, your child might need to go to the toilet, or there might be a spider on the wall.

-Also, from around 9 months, children can develop separation anxiety, so they might want you to stay with them at bedtime.
+Sometimes they do it because they’ve learned something new as a natural part of development.
+For example, they’re big enough to climb out of the cot.
+Likewise, from around 6-7 months, many children develop separation anxiety.
+Because of this, they might want you to stay with them at bedtime.
 Or sometimes children want to stay up with the family.

-What you can do when your child calls out or gets out of bed
+What to do when children call out or get out of bed

-If you think your child is calling out or getting out of bed because they need your help or something is wrong, go in to them.
+If you think your child is calling out or getting out of bed because they need your help or something is wrong, go in to your child.

 If you think your child’s sleep issues are caused by stress or anxiety, or if your child seems very afraid or worried about night-time or about separating from you, it’s a good idea to see a health professional.
 You could start by talking to your GP or child and family health nurse.

-But if this is something you’d like to change, start by helping your child settle with a bedtime routine.
+But if calling out or getting out of bed is something you’d like to change, start by helping your child settle with a regular bedtime routine.
 Then deal with the calling out or getting out of bed calmly and consistently.

 Spending a little more time together with you before lights out might help children whose bedtime issues are caused by separation or other kinds of anxiety.
 Most children with sleep and settling issues are likely to benefit from the bedtime routine tips below.